AllenBuhle1/Full-Stack-Financial-Dashboard/README.md

 ---

-## Clone and Demo Video
+## Demonstration

-This project is licensed under the MIT License.
+Demo video on how to clone and run this app
 [Youtube: Demo Video](https://youtube.com)